LaukikPatade/Smart-Parking-Final/README.md

 # Smart-Parking-Final
-A crypto=solution to your modern day parking problems.
+A crypto-solution to your modern day parking problems.

-# Features
+## Features
 Decentralized Parking Space Management: The smart parking system eliminates the need for a centralized authority by leveraging blockchain technology.
 Parking space ownership, availability, and transactions are recorded on the blockchain, ensuring transparency and integrity.

 Real-Time Parking Space Monitoring: The system  monitors parking space occupancy in real-time.
 Users can access the system through a web application to view available parking spaces and make reservations.